Makutano Junction: Broadcast

 Since its premiere, Makutano Junction has been broadcast all over East Africa.
 In Kenya it recorded regular viewership of 7 million viewers by 2013, making it the most watched local program in the country.
 In Tanzania, it recorded average viewership of 2 million viewers and a viewership rating of 3 million in Uganda.

-Spin-Offs

 Maisha Makutano

 In August 2025, Mediae Company announced a spin-off series titled Maisha Makutano, set to premiere on 6 September 2025 on Citizen TV.
 The upcoming 13-part series will continue the legacy of Makutano Junction as an edutainment soap opera, combining drama with social impact themes.

 Produced by Rahma Seif (known for NBA: Jumping for Change) with Sophie Rottmann as co-producer, the show is directed by Vincent Mbaya (Pepeta, Country Queen) and Mkaiwawi Mwakaba (MTV Shuga Mashariki, Makosa ni Yangu).

 Maisha Makutano will explore contemporary issues such as financial inclusion, agribusiness, gender-based violence, childcare, and reproductive health, maintaining the research-driven approach of its predecessor.
 The series aims to spark conversations and inspire positive behaviour change within Kenyan communities.

 The spin-off will feature both new characters and familiar faces.
 Confirmed cast members include: